cupy/cupy/docs/source/tutorial/convnet.rst

         def __call__(self, x, train):
             h = F.relu(self.bn_a(self.conv1x1a(x), test=not train))
-            h = F.relu(self.bn_b(self.conv3x3b(x), test=not train))
+            h = F.relu(self.bn_b(self.conv3x3b(h), test=not train))
-            h = self.bn_c(self.conv1x1c(x), test=not train)
+            h = self.bn_c(self.conv1x1c(h), test=not train)
             if self.proj:
                 x = self.bn_r(self.conv1x1r(x), test=not train)
             return F.relu(h + x)

-In :class:`BottleNeck` class, it switches whther ``conv1x1r`` to fit the channel dimension of the input ``x`` and the output ``h`` and ``bn_r`` for it should be added or not with respect to :attr:`~BottleNeck.proj` attribute.
+In the :class:`BottleNeck` class, depending on the value of the proj argument supplied to the initializer, it will conditionally compute a convolutional layer ``conv1x1r`` which will extend the number of channels of the input ``x`` to be equal to the number of channels of the output of ``conv1x1c``, and followed by a batch normalization layer before the final ReLU layer.
-Writing the building block in this way gains the re-usability of a class a lot.
+Writing the building block in this way improves the re-usability of a class.
 It switches not only the behavior in :meth:`__class__` by flags but also the parameter registration.
 In this case, when :attr:`proj` is ``False``, the :class:`BottleNeck` doesn't have `conv1x1r` and `bn_r` layers, so the memory usage would be efficient compared to the case when it registers both anyway and just ignore them if :attr:`proj` is ``False``.

-Using nesting :class:`~chainer.Chain` s and :class:`~chainer.ChainList` for sequential part enables us to write complex and very deep models easily.
+Using nested :class:`~chainer.Chain` s and :class:`~chainer.ChainList` for sequential part enables us to write complex and very deep models easily.

 Use Pre-trained Models
 ''''''''''''''''''''''

-Various ways to write your models is described above.
-And VGG16 and ResNet are very useful as general feature extractor for many different tasks from image classification.
-So Chainer provides you the pre-trained models of VGG16 and ResNet-50/101/152 models with a simple API.
-You can use those models in this
+Various ways to write your models were described above.
+It turns out that VGG16 and ResNet are very useful as general feature extractors for many kinds of tasks, including but not limited to image classification.
+So, Chainer provides you with the pre-trained VGG16 and ResNet-50/101/152 models with a simple API.
+You can use these models as follows:
-way:

 .. doctest::